 A. Eligible organizations.
 Organizations meeting the following criteria are eligible for membership in the Constituency:

-1. Organizations incorporated as a non-commercial entity (in countries that have such a provision in their commercial code) or, if unincorporated, or if operating in a country without provisions forlnon-commercial incorporation, operate on a not-for-profit basis primarily for non-commercial purposes, and
+1. Organizations incorporated as a non-commercial entity (in countries that have such a provision in their commercial code) or, if unincorporated, or if operating in a country without provisions for non-commercial incorporation, operate on a not-for-profit basis primarily for non-commercial purposes, and

-2. Are engaged in activities that are primarily non-commercial, including, e.g., political advocacy, educational, religious, charitable, scientific and artistic.
+2. Are engaged in activities that are primarily non-commercial, including, e.g., political advocacy, educational, religious, charitable, scientific or artistic.

 B. Ineligible organizations.
 The membership of the NCUC specifically excludes: